 Diagnosis and treatment of intention tremor

-Intention tremor has the lowest frequency at 2-4 Hz.
-A pathologic finger-nose test is indicative of an intention tremor.
+Intention tremor has the lowest frequency (2–4 Hz).
+Pathologic finger-nose test is indicative of an intention tremor.
 Frequently, difficulty executing fine motor movements can be observed for example if the affected person is asked to grasp an object with both hands.
-Dysmetria i.e. overshoot on finger-to-nose testing, dyssynergia i.e. abnormal heel-to-shin testing, atraxia, and hypotonia is suggestive of a cerebellar lesion.
+Dysmetria i.e. overshoot on finger-to-nose testing, dyssynergia i.e. abnormal heel-to-shin testing, ataxia, and hypotonia are suggestive of a cerebellar lesion.

-Drugs such as topiramate, clonazepam or propranolol are used to treat intention tremors in off-label use.
-In case of unsatisfactorily results, a deep brain stimulation of the ventral intermediate thalamic nucleus (VIM) may be considered.
+Drugs such as topiramate, clonazepam, or propranolol are used to treat intention tremors in off-label use.
+In the case of unsatisfactory results, a deep brain stimulation of the ventral intermediate thalamic nucleus may be considered.

 Definition of dystonic tremor

 Clinical manifestation and treatment of dystonic tremorPatients with dystonic head tremor often present with an abnormal head posture (torticollis).
-Dystonic tremors affecting the hands gets frequently confused with resting tremors characteristic for Parkinson’s disease.
-In many patients with dystonic tremor gestes antagoniste lead to a reduction in tremor amplitude (and improvement of the dystonia).
+Dystonic tremors affecting the hands are frequently confused with resting tremors characteristic of Parkinson’s disease.
+In many patients with dystonic tremors, gestes antagoniste (sensory trick, i.e. moving an arm to the face or head) leads to a reduction in tremor amplitude (and improvement of the dystonia).
 Treatment of the tremor is followed by the treatment of dystonia.
-The most common treatment involves drugs such as botulinum toxin, anticholinergics and tiapride.
-In case of resistance to treatment, a deep brain stimulation may be considered.
+The most common treatment involves drugs such as botulinum toxin, anticholinergics, and tiapride.
+In case of resistance to treatment, deep brain stimulation may be considered.

-Orthostatic tremor is a high-frequency tremor which usually is not visible on the outside.
+Orthostatic tremor is a high-frequency tremor that is usually not visible on the outside.
 The cardinal symptom of orthostatic tremor is a sense of unsteadiness on standing.
-Primary causes of orthostatic tremor are unknown.
-Orthostatic tremor also occurs secondary to some disorders like for example in Parkinson’s disease.
+The primary causes of orthostatic tremor are unknown.
+Orthostatic tremor also occurs secondary to some disorders like Parkinson’s disease.

-Orthostatic tremor is characterised by a particularly high frequency of 16 Hz, affecting predominantly the legs.
-Patients complain about a feeling of swaying and sense of unsteadiness on standing.
+Orthostatic tremor is characterized by a particularly high frequency of 16 Hz, predominantly affecting the legs.
+Patients complain about a feeling of swaying and a sense of unsteadiness on standing.
 These symptoms often improve as the patient starts to walk.
-Patients often describe a typical unsteady feeling in the legs which may even lead to falls.
+Patients often describe a typical unsteady feeling in the legs that may even lead to falls.

-Diagnosis is usually obtained based on clinical evaluation combined with surface electromyogram (EMG).
-Confirmation of the diagnosis can be obtained by EMG showing such high frequency patterns.
+Diagnosis is usually obtained based on clinical evaluation combined with surface electromyography (EMG).
+Confirmation of the diagnosis can be obtained by EMG showing such high-frequency patterns.

-Clinically, Holmes’ tremor is defined as a combination of symptomatic rest, action and postural tremors.
-Holmes’ tremor is caused by lesions affecting the brainstem, cerebellum and thalamus.
-Brainstem stroke, trauma, vascular malformations and inflammatory lesions characteristic for multiple sclerosis are the most common causes for Holmes’ tremor.
+Clinically, Holmes tremor is defined as a combination of symptomatic rest, action, and postural tremors.
+Holmes tremor is caused by lesions affecting the brainstem, cerebellum, and thalamus.
+Brainstem stroke, trauma, vascular malformations, and inflammatory lesions, which are characteristic of multiple sclerosis, are the most common causes for Holmes’ tremor.

-Holmes’ tremor tends to have a slightly lower frequency than the Parkinson’s tremor: 3-5 Hz.
+Holmes tremor tends to have a slightly lower frequency than Parkinson’s tremor: 3–5 Hz.

-The majority of cases of Holmes’ tremor do not respond to pharmacological treatment.
-Similar to the treatment of cerebellar tremor the Holmes’ tremor can also be treated using medications like L-dopa and dopamine agonists, anticholinergics, clonazepam or clozapine, off-label.
-Again, thalamic deep brain stimulation of the ventral intermediate thalamic nucleus (VIM) may be considered.
+The majority of cases of Holmes tremor do not respond to pharmacological treatment.
+Similar to the treatment of cerebellar tremor, Holmes tremor can also be treated using medications like L-dopa and dopamine agonists, anticholinergics, clonazepam, or clozapine in off-label use.
+Again, thalamic deep brain stimulation of the ventral intermediate thalamic nucleus may be considered.

 Definition of neuropathic tremor

 Neuropathic tremor is a centrally generated tremor.
 This form of tremor often occurs in peripheral neuropathies, for example in demyelinating neuropathy.
 However, the severity of the tremor does not correlate with the severity of the neuropathy.
-Frequently, patients are affected who suffer from demyelinating hereditary motor and sensory neuropathies (HMSN), or patients with inflammatory neuropathies (e.g. CIDP).
+Frequently, patients with demyelinating hereditary motor and sensory neuropathies (HMSN), or patients with inflammatory neuropathies (e.g. CIDP) are affected.

 Clinical presentation and treatment of the neuropathic tremor

-In addition to neuropathic pain, patients suffer from a high amplitude tremor of 4-8 Hz frequency.
+In addition to neuropathic pain, patients suffer from a high-amplitude tremor of a 4–8 Hz frequency.

 Treatment of the underlying inflammatory neuropathy usually improves the neuropathic tremor.
-In addition, medical treatment with propranolol, primidone or pregabalin may be considered.
-According to case reports, a deep brain stimulation of the ventral intermediate thalamic nucleus (VIM) can provide remarkable therapeutic benefits.
+In addition, medical treatment with propranolol, primidone, or pregabalin may be considered.
+According to case reports, deep brain stimulation of the ventral intermediate thalamic nucleus can provide remarkable therapeutic benefits.

-A Psychogenic tremor can present with features like abrupt onset, spontaneous remission, changing tremor characteristics, extinction with distraction, and h/o associated stressful life event.
+Psychogenic tremor can present with features like abrupt onset, spontaneous remission, changing tremor characteristics, extinction with distraction, and a history of an associated stressful life event.

-Wilson disease, an autosomal recessive disorder, can manifests in young persons with a “wing-beating” tremor.
+Wilson disease, an autosomal recessive disorder, can manifest in young persons with a ‘wing-beating’ tremor.

 Overview: Treatment of the Most Common Forms of Tremor